John F. Asmus

-John Fredrich Asmus (born 1937) is a research physicist who has focused his work on the use of scientific techniques in art conservation.
+John Fredrich Asmus (January 20, 1937 – March 31, 2024) was a research physicist who focused his work on the use of scientific techniques in art conservation.
 As of 2020, he taught at the Institute for Pure and Applied Physical Science at the University of California, San Diego, where he began working in 1974.

-Asmus is widely published, with over 125 articles published in professional journals and 25 patents to his name.
+Asmus was widely published, with over 125 articles published in professional journals and 25 patents to his name.
 Having received his PhD from the California Institute of Technology, he initially applied his knowledge of high-energy excimer lasers in private sector organizations such as General Atomics, where he contributed to the ORION nuclear spaceship program.
 Asmus then pioneered the use of holography, lasers, ultrasonic imaging, digital image processing, and nuclear magnetic resonance in art conservation, working to preserve or investigate works as diverse as the statues in Venice, frescoes of the California State Capitol, petroglyphs in Utah's Arches National Park, portraits by Rembrandt, the Terracotta Army in Xi'an, China, and the Mona Lisa.

+Early life, education, and career

+Born in Chicago, Illinois, to William F. and Eleanor Emma (Kocher) Asmus, the family moved to San Diego, California, in 1940.
+In the early 1950s, they moved to Montclair, California, where Asmus attended Chaffey High School.

+Asmus worked for General Atomic in La Jolla, until 1969, when he went to the Institute for Defense Analyses in Washington, D.C., remaining there for two years and moving to Albuquerque, New Mexico, in 1971 to work for Science Applications International Corporation.
+In 1974, he became a research physicist with the Institute for Pure and Applied Physical Sciences at the University of California, San Diego.